mlcommons/ck/README.md

 Collective Knowledge is our "swiss knife" for open, collaborative and reproducible experimentation.
 CK is a small, portable and customizable research platform to
-* share artifacts as reusable and indexable Python components with unified JSON API and meta information (programs, benchmarks, data sets, tools, predictive models, etc);
+* share artifacts as reusable and indexable Python components with unified JSON API and meta information (programs, benchmarks, data sets, tools, predictive models, etc) - see [Artifact Evaluation website](http://ctuning.org/ae/submission.html);
 * automate detection or installation of all software dependencies on Linux, Windows, MacOS, Android while enabling co-existence of different versions (compilers, benchmarks, libraries, tools) for a given experimental workflow across diverse Linux, Windows and Android based platforms via [CK cross-platform customizable package and environment manager](https://github.com/ctuning/ck/wiki/Portable-workflows);
 * quickly prototype experimental workflows from shared components (such as customizable and multi-objective autotuning for DSL, OpenCL, CUDA, MPI, OpenMP and compiler flags) across diverse hardware and software ([CK repo](https://github.com/ctuning/ck-autotuning));
 * crowdsource experiments across diverse hardware and workloads provided by volunteers and validate ideas or report unexpected behavior and bugs ([CK repo](https://github.com/ctuning/ck-crowdtuning));